team-work-tools/team-work-telegram-bot/docs/configuration/roles-and-responsibilities.md

 ##### Task activity

+- Update project documentation:
+  - Internal:
+    - In Russian
+    - In a Google Doc
+    - Based on Telegram messages
+  - External:
+    - In English
+    - In the project repository:
+      - Files
+      - Issues
+- Check
+  - Links are valid
-- Version the documentation in the project repository (files/issues).
+  - External documentation is written in the format acceptable by mdBook.
-- Use appropriate documentation tools.
+  - External documentation is rendered correctly.
-- Make a website for documentation and set up auto-deployment (for example, GitHub Pages + mdBook + GitHub Actions).

 ##### Responsible people